antirez/linenoise/README.markdown

 * Completion.
 * About 1,100 lines of BSD license source code.
 * Only uses a subset of VT100 escapes (ANSI.SYS compatible).
+* Tab can be configured to either rotate all completion options on one line, or list all alternatives.

 ## Can a line editing library be 20k lines of code?